joshuaharris/corundum/README.md

 # corundum

+# Synopsis:
-A simple Ruby collector for remmaping CSVs for output to Graphite
+A simple stand alone Ruby collector for the Cloudera Manager API that sends output to Graphite.

+# TODO:

+.....Many -so many things...